 The bill amends Section 11-47-2 of the General Laws in Chapter 11-47, which pertains to weapons, by introducing a new definition for "crime gun," defined as any firearm used in a crime or identified by law enforcement as suspected of having been used in a criminal offense.
-The bill does not clarify existing definitions related to firearms, such as "3D printing process," "binary trigger," and "bump-fire stock," nor does it update the definitions of "firearm," "ghost gun," and "undetectable firearm."
+The bill does not include updates to other definitions such as "3D printing process," "binary trigger," or "bump-fire stock."

 Statutes affected: